IslandeSilva/IslandeSilva/README.md

 Graduated in mobile development.
 Postgraduate in Devops and FullStackWeb

-I'm currently working on IoT projects and dashboard development.
+I'm currently working on IoT projects, dashboard development and systems development.

 My Skills